 - born in Vanuatu to two foreigners.

-When applying for citizenship under the first option, the applicant must provide a document proving ancestry, for example, a parent’s birth certificate.
+When applying for citizenship under the first option, the applicant must provide a document proving ancestry, such as a parent’s birth certificate.

 A child whose parent obtained Vanuatu’s citizenship by naturalisation is also eligible for a Vanuatu passport, provided the parent held the citizenship when the child was born.

-Adopted children become citizens if adopted by Vanuatu citizens, and the adoption process is complete.
+Adopted children automatically acquire Vanuatu citizenship once the adoption process is complete.

 By naturalisation.
 To be eligible for citizenship by naturalisation, a foreigner must reside in Vanuatu for at least 10 years before applying.
 Other requirements are that the applicant: